COVID 19 Update November 23, 2020

 Thank you for visiting our website and your interest in the Scotland House program!
-The Vermont Adult Day Programs continue to seek guidance from the Vermont Department of Aging and Independence (DAIL) and the Vermont Department of Health regarding our re-opening timeline to insure the safety of our participants.
-Thank you for your patience during this time!
+The Scotland House has worked diligently to work towards a date of reopening with the Vermont Department of Aging and Independence (DAIL) and the Vermont Department of Health.
+Unfortunatley, the rising COVID-19 virus numbers in our state will once more postpone our reopening to in-person servcies.

 The Scotland House adult day program is designed for older adults who are 60 years of age and older who have physical and/or cognitive impairments.
 We also have a specialized program for adults with early onset dementia under the age of 60.
 We provide a safe, supportive environment where participants can receive a range of profession health, social, and therapeutic services.